AoJ/node-mob/README.md

 for example because you're using an in-process key/value store like node-dirty or divan, you should extract it in its own Mobster with only one worker.

-Callbacks as are supported, so long as each callback is invoked only once.
+### passing callbacks

+The `mob.require()` facility supports exchanging callbacks between processes, but two major limitations apply.

+First, currently a callback can be invoked only once, after which it is de-referenced and any further messages pushing data to that callback will be ignored.

-Also, make sure you do call back, because otherwise you might run into some garbage collection issues, as each callback is retained locally in the calling process and transported over to the other process as a numeric ID - and if you do not call back, this hard reference currently does not get collected.
+Also, make sure you do call back, because otherwise you will leak memory, as each callback is retained locally in the calling process and transported over to the other process as a numeric ID - and if you do not call back, this hard reference currently does not get collected.

-### license
+# license

 MIT.